acri-st/DPMC_core/README.md

 -	Several product versions can co-exist (versioning),
 -	Robustness to failure and capacity to automatically recover,
 -	Reporting: all information related to data and processing history are stored in a database, significant events can be reported to the monitoring system for service monitoring and reporting
-The following figure presents the main external interfaces of the DPMC used as a processing component.
-Each interface is described in detail below.
-The DPMC provides many functionalities to a production service but not all functionalities.
-In particular, data access and data dissemination are not part of the DPMC services, as they are usually very specific.
-They must be provided by the service embedding the DPMC component.